mtlynch/mtlynch.io/_pages/hiring-content-writers/4-working-with-writers.md

 >
 >[https://docs.google.com/document/d/1Uy19xtf_PFW0LJ2Zj6cSkH2dhHED8PCjHCtup1_IQ_4/edit?usp=sharing](https://docs.google.com/document/d/1Uy19xtf_PFW0LJ2Zj6cSkH2dhHED8PCjHCtup1_IQ_4/edit?usp=sharing)
 >
->Please bill for time that it takes you to learn the style guide and research the basics of the keto diet.
+>Please bill for the time that it takes you to learn the style guide and research the basics of the keto diet.
 I know there’s a lot in the style guide, so I’m not expecting you to get it perfect on your first try, but do your best to adhere to it.
 >
 >You can enter your hours in this spreadsheet:
 >